This page will be updated at the beginning of every half term. For weekly/day to day updates please see Class Dojo

-Our English learning this term will be focused on the book One Plastic Bag by Miranda Paul.
+Our English learning this half term will be focused on the book What a Waste by Jess French.
 If you have a copy of this book at home, it would be useful for your child to bring this into school with them.
 We would prefer it if they did not read it as we will be slowly introducing the story to them in our lessons.

 Find the area of rectilinear shapes by counting squares.

 Recognise and show, using diagrams, families of common equivalent fractions.